The Unbearable Lightness of Being is a novel by Milan Kundera. It follows the stories of 4 characters as they navigate life and love.

 Tereza and Sabina’s upbringings contribute to the way they see the world.
-They’ve built their ideas about relationship, sex and love from their early experiences growing up.
+They’ve built their ideas about relationships, sex, and love from their early experiences growing up.

 I listened to the audiobook version of The Unbearable Lightness of Being.
-The story is told by each of the main characters as well as by a narrator who asks the big questions, of life and death, fate, duty, darkness and lightness.
-The philosophical dimensions of the book would have been easier to explore with a written copy; it’s much harder to go back and look up details in an audiobook and I haven’t ready the philosophical texts from which this book draws its symbolism.
-Also, with audiobooks, my mind sometimes wander.
+The story is told by each of the main characters as well as by a narrator who asks the big questions, of life and death, fate, duty, darkness, and lightness.
+The philosophical dimensions of the book would have been easier to explore with a written copy; it’s much harder to go back and look up details in an audiobook, and I haven’t read the philosophical texts from which this book draws its symbolism.
+Also, with audiobooks, my mind sometimes wanders.
 This time, the mind wandering was less about the story and more about everything else going on in the world.

-The idea of “kitsch” also showed up in the book but I don’t recall how it was used in the story.
+The idea of “kitsch” also showed up in the book, but I don’t recall how it was used in the story.
 I looked it up and found this.
-The opposition of “totalitarian kitsch” is an idea that I recently encountered in the Czech Republic.
-In fact, The Unbearable Lightness of Being has a strong sense of place, and is firmly set in Czechoslovak culture and intellectual thought of its time.
+The opposition to “totalitarian kitsch” is an idea that I recently encountered in the Czech Republic.
+In fact, The Unbearable Lightness of Being has a strong sense of place and is firmly set in Czechoslovak culture and intellectual thought of its time.

 The audiobook is short at less than 10 hours, but there is some heavy content mixed in with the light.
 The writing carries those themes, as the story also does.

 Note that Amazon Links are affiliate links.
 This means that I earn a small commission on qualifying purchases made at Amazon if you use this link to make a purchase.